 Sifting through the problems

-The couple are seen as a partnership and only one land tax threshold is available.
+The couple is seen as a partnership and only one land tax threshold is available.

-If either of the persons has land in their own right then at the secondary level only the proportion held together is included when determining the liability in total.
+If either of the persons has landed in their own right then at the secondary level only the proportion held together is included when determining the liability in total.